Madras Regiment: Motto, War cry and Salutation

 The motto of the regiment is from chapter 3, verse 35 of Bhagavad Gita.
 It is स्वधर्मे निधनं श्रेय: (Swadharme Nidhanam Shreyaha), which translates to “It is glory to die doing one’s duty”.
 The motto was adopted 08 June 1955.
-The war cry of the regiment is “Veer madrassi, adi kollu, adi kollu, adi kollu !”, which means “O brave Madrassi, hit and kill, hit and kill, hit and kill !”.
+The war cry of the regiment is “Veera madrassi, adi kollu, adi kollu, adi kollu !”, which means “O brave Madrassi, hit and kill, hit and kill, hit and kill !”.
 This was adopted during the Battalion Commanders’ Conference in 1969.
 The salutation used by the regiment is ‘Namaskaram’.
 It was adopted by 4 Madras (WLI) in 1956 and subsequently adopted by all the battalions.

 Madras Regimental Centre and Records

 The Madras Regimental Centre is presently located in Wellington and is commanded by an officer of the rank of Brigadier.
 The centre traces its history to the raising of the 36 Madras Battalion at Tanjore in 1794.
 The unit has been subsequently designated as 2/13 Madras Native Infantry (1798), 26 Madras Native Infantry (1824), 86th Carnatic Infantry (1903) and 10/3rd Madras Regiment (1922) it was subsequently placed under suspended animation.
 The Centre was re-raised at Madukkarai as the 3rd Madras Regiment - Recruits Training Centre on 19 July 1942.
 The centre received the colours of old 10/3rd Madras Regiment on 23 September 1942 (Assaye Day).

 The centre relocated from Madukkarai to its present location in Wellington in February 1947.
 It occupied the Wellington barracks, which were built between 1852 and 1860.
 The Wellington barracks was subsequently renamed Shrinagesh Barracks after independence.
 The museum of Madras Regimental Centre is located in the Shrinagesh Barracks Complex and was inaugurated in 1993.
 The Madras Regiment Record Office was formed in Madukkarai in October 1942 and moved to Wellington in 1947.